Jeremy26/behavioral-cloning/writeup_report.md

 [image1]: ./examples/random_shadows.png "Random Shadows"
 [image2]: ./examples/mse_loss.png "MSE Loss"

-## Rubric Points
+#### Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+##### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model